Make a Pilgrimage to West and South-West Kintyre

 Ballochroy Standing Stones

-Ballochroy is considered the most spectacular set of megalithic monuments that cluster around south Argyll.
-It consists of three vertical stones, side by side, aligned with various land features.
+Ballochroy is considered the most spectacular of the megalithic monuments clustered around South Argyll.
+It consists of three vertical stones side by side, aligned with various land features.